dihardchallenge/dihard3workshop/_pages/registration.md

 # Registration
-There is no fee to attend the workshop.
-Registration for each participant will confer admission to the sessions, coffee/tea breaks, and lunch.
-Details on how to register will be posted on this page shortly.
+There is no fee to attend the workshop, though advance registration is required.
+Details for registering will be provided on this page at a later date.